 7. Take a Zipline across the border

 You probably didn’t know about this but Spain is the only country that gives travelers the opportunity to ride a zip line through the border.
 Known as the Limite Zero project, this zip line starts from Sanlucar de Guadiana, a small village in Andalusia in the south of Spain and it ends in the town of Alcoutim in Algarve, Portugal.
 This one-minute-ride will not only get you to zip-line your way to another country but also go back in time.
 Even though neighbors, Spain and Portugal are in two different time zones.

 8. Of course: Bullfighting

 Animal rights activists keep criticizing it, while Spaniards complain that it’s not as popular as it used to be but bullfighting has been a traditional sport in Spain for hundreds of years.
-It’s an inescapable part of the country’s history that always made me wonder how this peculiar ritual survived in such a progressive western democracy.
-Nevertheless, it’s nothing short of spectacular.
+It’s an inescapable part of the country’s history that always made me wonder how this cruel ritual survived in such a progressive western democracy.
 There are more places to witness bullfighting and it depends on what you’re looking for.
 The most convenient place to see it is obviously, Madrid.
-If you want to see the traditional way, take a day trip to Seville.
+If you want to see the traditional way, take a trip to Seville.
 Finally, if you want to have an authentic old-school experience go to Malaga or Ronda.

 9. Dine in the oldest restaurant in the world